Layla Al-Attar: Legacy

 Kris Kristofferson dedicated and wrote a song about Al-Attar, called "The Circle", which appears on his live album Broken Freedom Song: Live from San Francisco.
-In the live introduction to the song on that CD, Kristofferson explains that it covers both the death of Layla Al-Attar and the problem of Los desaparecidos, the Argentines who "disappeared."
-They were secretly arrested and murdered by the Argentinian dictatorial government.
+In the live introduction to the song on that CD, Kristofferson explains that it covers both the death of Layla Al-Attar and the desaparecidos, the 30,000 Argentines who were secretly arrested and murdered by the Argentinian military dictatorship.
 He states that he linked the two as examples of governments taking no responsibility for the deaths of non-combatants.